hylandtechoutreach/js-workshop/WebpageChallenges.md

 1. If the user _did_ enter the correct answer, increase their points!
 1. Add more additional questions if desired!

+_HINT: Use the existing questions in the code as a guide for creating new questions._

 ## JavaScript Challenge: Final Message
 Instead of simply showing the final score to the user, display a message about the score.
 For example, if they score 100%, display a message that says "Good Job!"
+Under the `alert` at the bottom of the JavaScript `startQuiz` function, create an `if` statement.

+1. Start with `if`
+1. Add parentheses (`()`)
+1. Within the parentheses, compare the `finalScore` to `100` with a double-equals sign
+1. After the parentheses,

+## Share your webpage and quiz!
+Send your URL to others (or have them sit at your computer) so they can view your webpage and take your quiz.